-The purpose of the Quality Improvement Program (QI Program) at Great Plains Medicare Advantage is to continually take a proactive approach to assure quality care and improve the way the Plan provides care and engages with its members, partners, and other stakeholders so the Plan may fully realize its vision, mission, and commitment to member care.
-In the implementation of the QI Program, Great Plains Medicare Advantage will be an agent of change, promoting innovations throughout its health plan organization, sites of care, and in the utilization of resources, including technology, to deliver healthcare services to meet the health needs of its target population.
-The QI Program is designed to objectively, systematically monitor and evaluate the quality, appropriateness, and outcome of care/services delivered to Great Plains Medicare Advantage's members.
+The purpose of the Quality Improvement Program (QI Program) at Great Plains Medicare Advantage is to continually take a proactive approach to assure quality care and improve the way the Plan provides care and engages with its members, partners and other stakeholders so the Plan may fully realize its vision, mission and commitment to member care.
+In the implementation of the QI Program, Great Plains Medicare Advantage will be an agent of change, promoting innovations throughout its health plan organization, sites of care and in the utilization of resources, including technology, to deliver health care services to meet the health needs of its target population.
+The QI Program is designed to objectively, systematically monitor and evaluate the quality, appropriateness and outcome of care/services delivered to Great Plains Medicare Advantage's members.
 Also, to provide mechanisms for continuous improvement and problem resolution.

 Quality improvement activities include the following:

-- Monitoring/review of provider accessibility and availability - Monitoring/review of member satisfaction/grievances - Monitoring/review of member safety - Monitoring/review of continuity and coordination of care - Clinical measurement and improvement monitoring of the SNP Model of Care and all QI activities - Documentation, analysis, re-measurement and improvement monitoring of member health outcomes utilizing the Align360 care management platform. - Chronic Care Improvement Program (CCIP) - Collection and reporting of Healthcare Effectiveness Data and Information Set (HEDIS) - Collection and reporting of Structure and Process measures - Participation and analysis of the Health Outcomes Survey (HOS) - Participation and analysis of the Consumer Assessment of Health Plan (CAHPS) Survey - Credentialing and re-credentialing - Provider peer review oversight - Clinical practice guidelines - Monitoring and analysis of under and overutilization - Monitoring and analysis of adverse outcomes/sentinel events - Collection and reporting of Part C Reporting Elements - Collection and reporting of Part D Medication Management data (Pharmacy Department)
+- Monitoring/review of provider accessibility and availability - Monitoring/review of member satisfaction/grievances - Monitoring/review of member safety - Monitoring/review of continuity and coordination of care - Clinical measurement and improvement monitoring of the SNP Model of Care and all QI activities - Documentation, analysis, re-measurement and improvement monitoring of member health outcomes - Chronic Care Improvement Program (CCIP) - Collection and reporting of Healthcare Effectiveness Data and Information Set (HEDIS) - Credentialing and re-credentialing - Provider peer review oversight - Clinical practice guidelines - Monitoring and analysis of under and over utilization - Monitoring and analysis of adverse outcomes/sentinel events - Collection and reporting of Part C Reporting Elements - Collection and reporting of Part D Medication Management data (Pharmacy Department)